nob_luma_chroma_forward (Compatible with IFFS 2027.0.0 and up)

 The appropriate colour tags can be set as options to ‘-x265-params’, in this case: ‘range=limited:colorprim=bt2020:transfer=bt2020-10:colormatrix=bt2020nc:chromaloc=2’.

-The full FFmpeg prompt can then be customized further.
+The full FFmpeg prompt can be customized further.

 This shader is licensed under the terms of the MIT license.